elkan1788/elkan1788.github.io/content/en/post/2022/05-20-repleace-jsdelivr-with-unpkg-as-cdn-vender.md

 ![05-05-replace-cdn-vender02.png](//imgs.lisenhui.cn/blog/2022/05-05-replace-cdn-vender02.png)

 After determining the resources to be used, click the file link to view the content.
 At this time, there will be a button in the upper right corner of the page.
-The link challenged by copying that button is the CDN access address of the resources.
+Copy the link on that button is the CDN access address of the resources.
 Refer to the following:

 ```html
 https://unpkg.com/jquery@3.6.0/dist/jquery.js